How to apply for a new or renewal private hire driver licence in Rutland.

 The Government has not currently put any restrictions on these services.

-Wash hands regularly with soap and water, or if not possible use sanitiser gel, to kill germs
+wash your hands regularly with soap and water, or if not possible use sanitiser gel

-We would expect all private hire operators to fully cooperate with any enquiries they may receive from Public Health England or any other relevant agencies.
+We expect all private hire drivers to fully cooperate with any enquiries you may receive from Public Health England or other relevant agencies.